Last updated: March 29, 2026

 Quick Summary & Key Takeaways

-• Organisations with documented training programmes see 40–60% fewer data handling incidents than those without.
+- Organisations with structured training programmes report 40–60% fewer data handling incidents (ENISA Threat Landscape Report 2024).

 Table of Contents